Magnetic interactions and topological spin textures in 2D van der Waals magnets and heterostructures

 Magnetic solitons – topologically protected chiral spin structures with particle-like properties such as skyrmions or bimerons – have received considerable attention due to their rich physics and promising applications for future spintronic devices [1].
 The main focus of the community has been so far on magnetic solitons in bulk [2,3], ultrathin films [4,5], and multilayers [6,7].

-In 2017, the first experimental confirmation of magnetism in atomically thin materials was reported [8,9], opening up new opportunities for exploring novel magnetic phenomena in reduced dimensionality.
+Between 2016 and 2017, the first experimental confirmation of magnetism in atomically thin materials was reported [8,9,10], opening up new opportunities for exploring novel magnetic phenomena in reduced dimensionality.
 This is a true breakthrough because, according to the Mermin–Wagner theorem, magnetism is not expected in the 2D limit at finite temperature.
-Therefore, the theory of magnetism in 2D is very different from conventional 3D magnets [10,11].
-Three years later, magnetic skyrmions were experimentally observed in 2D van der Waals (vdW) crystals, pushing soliton technology to the single-layer limit [12,13,14].
+Therefore, the theory of magnetism in 2D [11,12] is very different from conventional 3D magnets.
+Three years later, magnetic skyrmions were experimentally observed in 2D van der Waals (vdW) crystals, pushing soliton technology to the single-layer limit [13,14,15].

-This workshop aims to bring together researchers in the timely field of Magnetic solitons in 2D magnets to present the latest advancements in overcoming the theoretical limitations discussed above.
+This workshop aims to bring together researchers in the timely field of 2D materials for skyrmionics to present the latest advancements in overcoming the theoretical limitations discussed above.
 We will focus on understanding the mechanisms of soliton generation, stability, detection, and manipulation in 2D magnets.
 These are the fundamental building blocks required to master soliton devices for memory and logic applications.
 In addition, this workshop facilitates interaction among experts ranging from ab initio methods to atomistic spin models, aiming to explain current experiments and further predict new unconventional 2D magnets.

 References